RichDaddyCashMany/JCAlertController/README.md

 alert3 shows `first`, after dismissed by user, alert2 shows `second`, after dismissed by user, alert1 shows `third`.<br/>
 like this `alert3` >> `alert2` >> `alert1`

+Present queue is powered by [JCPresentQueue](https://github.com/HJaycee/JCPresentQueue).
+It supports cocoapods too.

 ## Preview

 #### <a>normal style</a>